gmu04/SixtApp/README.txt

 *   To overcome possible performance problems, I think paging will be necessary.
 But API service is not supporting it.
 (If it does support, I prefer to implement it).

+*   I think the app would be more testable to use some CarsDataSource manager class intead of implementing UITableViewDataSource, UITableViewDelegate in the extension.

 SceneDelegate.swift